SHOTbyGUN/obs-debian-easycompile/README.md

 # obs-debian-easycompile
-3rd party script to make multiplatform obs by obsproject.com installation and or building easy as possible.
+3rd party script to make multiplatform obs by http://obsproject.com installation and building easy as possible.

 # What does it do?

-1. Installs required packages for compiling and building
+1. Installs required packages for compiling
-2. Downloads ffmpeg sources from git repo into ffmpeg directory
+2. Downloads x264, [x265] ffmpeg and obs-studio sources directly from git
-3. Compiles and installs ffmpeg packages
+3. Compiles and installs packages
-4. Downloads multiplatform obs sources from git repo into mpobs directory
-5. Compiles and installs obs

 # How to use?

 wget https://raw.githubusercontent.com/SHOTbyGUN/obs-debian-easycompile/master/obs-easycompile.sh
 chmod +x obs-easycompile.sh
 sudo ./obs-easycompile.sh

+# Notes

+Because sources are fetched directly from git, you get the latest version available.
+But this also means that there could be more bugs.
+Just keep that in mind.

 Feel free to contribute!
-Tested on Debian Jessie
+Tested on Debian Jessie & Stitch

+Please report any issues you might find with the script.